TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CommandControllers/Index.rst

     }

-This command takes one optional argument `wizardName`, which can be passed on the command line:
+This command takes one optional argument :php:`wizardName`, which can be passed on the command line:

 .. code-block:: bash

    vendor/bin/typo3 upgrade:run [wizardName]

-and can be retreived using `$input->getArgument('wizardName');`
+This argument can be retrieved using :php:`$input->getArgument('wizardName');`.

 .. _deactivating-the-command-in-scheduler: